 What is Dynamic Creative Optimization (DCO)?

-Dynamic creative optimization (DCO) is technology that automatically generates and tests thousands of ad variations by combining different creative elements — headlines, images, descriptions, CTAs, colors — in real time based on viewer data.
+Dynamic creative optimization (DCO) is technology that automatically generates and tests thousands of ad variations by combining different creative elements.
+Headlines, images, descriptions, CTAs, colors.
+In real time based on viewer data.

 Instead of a designer creating 50 ad versions manually, DCO uses a template with interchangeable components.
 The system assembles the optimal combination for each viewer based on their demographics, browsing history, location, device, and other signals.
 Google’s responsive display ads and Meta’s Advantage+ creative are simplified forms of DCO.
 Enterprise-level DCO platforms like Flashtalking and Celtra offer far more granular control.